juliejonak/Blockchain-Notes/README.md

 First we want to get the `last_proof` from the server and test for a new one.

-Since we might not know how to use get and post requests in Python, we can [read about it](https://www.geeksforgeeks.org/get-post-requests-using-python/) to learn how to implement it with `requests` as a dependency.
+Since we might not know how to use GET and POST requests in Python, we can [read about it](https://www.geeksforgeeks.org/get-post-requests-using-python/) to learn how to implement it with `requests` as a dependency.

-Following that syntax, we can make a get request like so:
+Following that syntax, we can make a GET request like so:

 <br>

 ```
 while True:
         # TODO: Get the last proof from the server and look for a new one